-Existing VTubing systems have focused on reproducing the streamer's actions through the avatar as faithfully as possible.
+Thus, these nuances naturally imply a difference in technical requirements between conventional streaming and VTubing.
+Indeed, existing VTubing systems have focused on reproducing the streamer's actions through the avatar as faithfully as possible.
 For example, when Luppet users raise their hand and wave to greet the audience, the LeapMotion sensor captures the hand image and generates hand landmarks to pose the avatar in the same fashion.
 However, even a system with perfect motion capture would fall short of ideal support for VTubing.
-Indeed, there is a difference in technical requirements between conventional streaming and VTubing: whereas audiences of real celebrities are interested in the streamer's actual appearance and their complex, implicit personality [18], VTuber audiences are attracted to the fictional, often stereotypical, appearance and personality traits of a simple, "flat," and explicit VTuber persona [28].
 Consider a VTuber persona who is talkative and makes many hand gestures, or a persona who is shy and always looks down during speech.
-While such nonverbal communication cues can be captured from the streamer's actions (assuming a full-body motion capture setup), it requires the streamer to have good acting skills to maintain the regular body movements associated with the persona; for hours-long streams, constantly maintaining the persona is both challenging and exhausting.
+While such nonverbal communication cues can be captured from the streamer's actions (assuming a fullbody motion capture setup), it requires the streamer to have good acting skills to maintain the regular body movements associated with the persona; for hours-long streams, constantly maintaining the persona is both challenging and exhausting.
 As such, a VTubing system must not only capture reality, i.e., the streamer's actions, but also surpass reality, i.e., the avatar behaves differently to that of the streamer, to more effectively actualize the desired VTuber persona.